Today we are continuing the series published last week dedicated to saving subdividers from possible property disaster.

 7. Understand the costs

-Most property investors underestimate the costs of a subdivision project, Craig said.
+Most property investors underestimate the costs of a subdivision project.

-He said that he typically charges around $2,300 to $2,500 for his town planning services on a standard “one-lot-into-two” subdivision.
+A town planner will typically charge around $2,500 for their town planning services on a standard “one-lot-into-two” subdivision.

 However, many property investors forget that the services of a civil engineer and a surveyor will also be required—or, they sometimes forego hiring a civil engineer to save money, he said.

-Property investors should also be mindful of costs related to infrastructure and earthworks, he said.
+Property investors should also be mindful of costs related to infrastructure and earthworks.

-Because subdivision costs come from many different places, Craig said it can be difficult to pull all the costs together to get a final number.
-He recommended speaking with as many knowledgeable people as possible to find out how much everything will cost.
+Because subdivision costs come from many different places, it can be difficult to pull all the costs together to get a final number.
+Speak with as many knowledgeable people as possible to find out how much everything will cost.

-If the logic behind the estimate sounds good to you, it can help you to be more certain and allows you to ‘de-risk’,” he said.
-“Don’t be afraid to challenge members of your team.”
+If the logic behind the estimate sounds good to you, it can help you to be more certain and allows you to ‘de-risk’, don’t be afraid to challenge members of your team.”

 8. Be prepared to solve problems

-The most successful property investors are those who are willing to solve problems that other people won’t, Craig said.
+The most successful property investors are those who are willing to solve problems that other people won’t.

 Those who are really keen say, ‘Help me understand that.’
 The ones who have more of an appetite ask how we can make it work.”

-Sophisticated investors, he said, look at sites with an open mind and try to find twists in deals that will allow them to uncover gold.
-Assembling the best possible team can help you to see obstacles as opportunities, Craig said.
+Sophisticated investors, look at sites with an open mind and try to find twists in deals that will allow them to uncover gold.
+Assembling the best possible team can help you to see obstacles as opportunities.

-Craig also recommends that his clients check out the Property Resource Shop Subdivision Mega Pack, which includes tips and tools to help you make your subdivision project a success.
+Check out the Ultimate Property Hub and access the DIY Subdivision Kit, which includes tips and tools to help you make your subdivision project a success.

 Become A Great Property Subdivider

-Check out my Subdivision Mega Pack for the complete surefire property investing system I developed that has made me a profit every single year… for ten years in a row!
+Check out my Subdivision Kit Mega for the complete surefire property investing system I developed that has made me a profit every single year…for ten years in a row!